RiceD2KLab/SWiM/data_wrangling/background_generation/readme.md

 # Image Generation with Stable Diffusion

 ## Overview
-This script generates images using the Stable Diffusion model.
+The image_generation.py script generates images using the Stable Diffusion model.
 It allows users to specify various parameters such as image dimensions, the number of images to generate per prompt, and the output directory for saving generated images.
 Users can also provide a custom file containing prompts and set a random seed for reproducibility.

 ## Requirements
 To run this script, you need to have the following libraries installed: